Americastestkitchen/js-challenge/README.md

 * Please have no more than one commit per task.
 If you would like to commit more frequently along the way, that's fine but please squash your commits.
 * Label your commit message based on the challenge id.
   * For Example: `CHALLENGE2 - adding tests for components x, y, z`
+* Some candidates choose to spend more time than 4 hours on this challenge.
+This is neither required nor expected.
+However, if you choose to do so, please label any commits that occur after the 4hr limit as `BONUS: CHALLENGE X...` so that it is easy to see at a glance where the bonus work started.
 * If you have questions along the way, please email jason.aslakson@americastestkitchen.com
 * Have fun with the exercise and don't feel too much pressure